OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 If you have followed the previous instructions, usually this is the only reason OpenTabletDriver will fail to detect your tablet when it's supported.

-The issue is resolved by making sure that you have proper udev rules set up.
+This issue can be resolved by ensuring that you have proper udev rules configured.

 ###### From Package Manager